Fel-ly/100-days-of-code/log13.md

 ## Day 13: March 24, 2024

 **Today's Progress**: Created the dashboard form.
-Set the code to check that the required database, table or any records exist.
+Set the code to check whether the required database, table or any records exist.

 __Thoughts__: Coding is really fun when you actually understand what you're doing.